Through the Data Management Lens: Experimental Analysis and Evaluation of Fair Classification: Evaluation and Analysis

-\paragraph{Datasets.} Our evaluation includes 4 real-world datasets, summarized in Figure~\ref{table:dataset}.
+\paragraph{Datasets.} Our evaluation includes 3 real-world datasets, summarized in Figure~\ref{table:dataset}.
 Each dataset contains varied degrees of real-world biases, allowing for the evaluation of the fair classification approaches against different scenarios.
 Furthermore, these datasets are well-studied in the fairness literature and are frequently used as benchmarks to evaluate fair classification approaches~\cite{friedler, jones2020, mehrabi2019}.

-\emph{Adult}~\cite{adult} contains information about individuals from the 1994 US census.
-It contains records of more than 45,000 individuals and their information over 14 demographic and occupational attributes such as race, sex, education level, marital status, occupation, etc. The target task is to predict the income levels of individuals.
-Favorable/positive label ($Y = 1$) denotes high-income (income $\ge$ \$50,000) and unfavorable/negative label ($Y = 0$) indicates low-income (income $<$ \$50,000).
-The percentage of high-income individuals in Adult is 24\%.
-The dataset reflects historical gender-based income inequality: 11\% of the females report high income, compared to 32\% of the males.
+\emph{Adult}~\cite{adult} is extracted from the 1994 US census and contains information about individuals over demographic and occupational attributes such as race, sex, education level, occupation, etc. Adult reflects historical gender-based income inequality: 11\% of the females report high income ($Y = 1$), compared to 32\% of the males.
 Hence, we choose \texttt{sex} as the sensitive attribute with \texttt{female} as the unprivileged and \texttt{male} as the privileged group.

-\emph{COMPAS}~\cite{compas}, compiled by ProPublica, contains criminal assessment information about defendants arrested in 2013-2014 and their assessment scores by the COMPAS recidivism tool~\cite{risktool}.
-It contains more than 7,200 data points and 11 attributes such as age, sex, prior arrest counts, charges pressed, etc. The target task is to predict whether an individual re-offends within two years of initial assessment.
-Positive label indicates that an individual does not recidivate and negative label indicates that an individual recidivates.
-44\% of the individuals in this dataset recidivate and the data contains racial bias: the percentage of re-offenders is much higher in African-Americans (51\%), compared to others (39\%).
-Hence, we select \texttt{race} as the sensitive attribute with \texttt{African-American} as the unprivileged and all other races as the privileged group.
+\emph{COMPAS}~\cite{compas} contains background information---such as age, sex, prior convictions, etc.---of defendants arrested in 2013--2014 and their subsequent assessment scores by the COMPAS recidivism tool~\cite{risktool}.
+The data contains racial bias: 51\% African-Americans re-offend within two years ($Y = 0$), compared to 39\% in other races.
+We select \texttt{race} as the sensitive attribute with \texttt{African-American} as the unprivileged and all other races as the privileged group.